phoozle/kamal_podman/README.md

 ![kamal-podman](https://github.com/user-attachments/assets/52046e04-9145-48c0-aa80-fd8a0872921e)

 ## Overview
-Kamal-Podman is a Ruby gem designed to integrate the power of Kamal for deployment management with Podman as the container manager.
+`kamal_podman` is a Ruby gem designed to integrate the power of Kamal for deployment management with Podman as the container manager.
 This gem provides an alternative to Docker for those who prefer or require Podman's daemonless architecture and enhanced security features.

-Kamal Integration: Kamal-Podman extends the functionality of Kamal, a deployment tool from Basecamp, allowing you to deploy your applications using Kamal's commands and configurations.
+Kamal Integration: Kamal Podman extends the functionality of Kamal, a deployment tool from Basecamp, allowing you to deploy your applications using Kamal's commands and configurations.
 Podman Utilization: Instead of Docker, this gem uses Podman for managing containers, providing a lightweight, user-space focused container runtime.

 ## Current State
-Work in Progress: Please note that Kamal-Podman is still under development.
+Please note that Kamal Podman is still under development.
 Not all features are fully implemented or tested.
 Incomplete Features: Some Kamal commands might not translate directly to Podman's API, leading to partial functionality or differing behavior.
 Experimental: The gem is in its experimental phase, and you might encounter bugs or unexpected behaviors.